vanessakhauyeza-hash/vanessakhauyeza-h.github.io/README.md

-# Hi, I'm Vanessa Khauyeza 👋
+# Hi, I'm VANESSA KHAUYEZA 👋

 I'm an MSc Computer Science student with a background in Food Security and Nutrition.
 I am interested in using technology, data and digital solutions to address challenges in healthcare and nutrition.